intmus/inttheory19-20/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 w:C:I vi V7/V V I{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

-To turn this into a secondary *leading-tone* chord, you need to replace the root -- in this case, the pitch D -- with a note from vii<sup>o</sup>/V. While this is a simple statement, I hope that you remember our discussions of the difficulties in voicing a vii<sup>o</sup> triad.
+To turn this into a secondary *leading-tone* chord, you need to replace the root--in this case, the pitch D--with a note from vii<sup>o</sup>/V. While this is a simple statement, I hope that you remember our discussions of the difficulties in voicing a vii<sup>o</sup> triad.
 You do not want to double the tendency tones, because one of them will need to resolve incorrectly to avoid objectionable parallels with each other.
 And because there are so many tendency tones, you need to be careful of where each voice is placed to avoid parallelisms, poor resolutions, and spacing errors.
 What note should you double?
 How do you have to re-voice the chord?
 What inversion does this create for your vii<sup>o</sup>/V chord?
 Try it using the following voicing.

 {% capture ex4 %}X:4
 M:4/4